-This genealogy software is highly compatible and portable.
+RootsMagic genealogy software is highly compatible and portable.
 It can import PAF type files to and from FamilySearch.
-In terms of portability it can run directly from a flash drive with RootsMagic To-Go.
-You can also perform web searches right through the application without having to copy and paste names and dates; this software will pull the data for you.
+In terms of portability, it can run directly from a flash drive with RootsMagic To-Go.
+You can also perform web searches right through the application without having to copy and paste names and dates because the software will pull the data for you.

-RootsMagic also provides numerous reporting options, and all reports can be saved as a PDF file or an RTF file for word processing applications.
+RootsMagic also provides numerous reporting options, and all reports save as a PDF or an RTF files for word processing applications.
 This genealogy software can create all common report types, including pedigree charts, family group sheets, box charts, Ahnentafel, duplicates lists, source lists, address lists and much more.
 It can even print mailing labels and organize birthday lists.

-This genealogy software can also create a variety of wall charts.
-Charts include ancestor, descendant, hourglass, timeline and freeform charts.
-RootsMagic can create charts up to 100 feet wide, and they can be exported in JPG, EMF and other image file formats.
-Charts can be customized by color, and you can drag and drop items into a chart or add text, images and shapes.
+This genealogy software can also create a variety of wall charts like ancestor, descendant, hourglass, timeline and freeform charts.
+RootsMagic can create and export charts up to 100 feet wide.
+Supported file types like JPG, EMF and other image file formats work best with RootsMagic.
+You can customize charts by color, and you can drag and drop items into a chart or add text, images and shapes.

-RootsMagic genealogy software posts quite a bit of useful information in the support section of their website, and you can contact them for technical support by telephone or email.
-When you purchase the software, it also comes with a printed document called “Getting the Most Out of RootsMagic.”
-You can also join a local user group or read comments posted by users and technical support on their message boards.
+For extra insight from professionals and hobbyists, you can join a local user group or read comments posted by users and technical support on their message boards.
 Currently there are quite a few local user groups, including groups that get together regularly in states like California, Idaho, Ohio, Oregon, Texas, Utah and Minnesota.
 The only thing we would like to see is contact information that is easier to find.
 For example, if you click on “support” on their website and then “contact support,” it does not give you contact telephone numbers.
 You have to go to “company” and then “contact us” to find technical support telephone numbers.
+RootsMagic genealogy software posts quite a bit of useful information in the support section of their website, and you can contact them for technical support by telephone or email.
+When you purchase the software, it also comes with a printed document to get the most out of RootsMagic.

-In many ways this genealogy software is highly competitive and can perform most of the same functions as other applications.
+In many ways, this genealogy software is highly competitive and can perform most of the same functions as other applications.
 They have evolved to include features to satisfy modern expectations such as DNA data storing and website creation.
 We like that it can work with common genealogy file types such as PAF and GEDCOM for compatibility and easy importing of existing research.
-What keeps RootsMagic just barely out of the top two genealogy software is a minor lag in multimedia tools and negligible aesthetics in regards to the interface, not overall functionality.
+What keeps RootsMagic at its number three spot is the minor lag in multimedia tools and negligible aesthetics in regards to the interface, not overall functionality.

 This is a good basic application for beginning genealogy, especially if you want options for printing, charting or generating reports.